Home » Practical Information » Recreation

 Membership in executive clubs is limited to those over 16 years of age.
 Some clubs will request that young children using the facilities use separate showers and changing areas as to not disturb their older members.
 Other clubs that open their membership to families may admit children on the weekends only and even then children are limited in which facilities they are allowed to use.
 Commonly the weight and fitness rooms are off limits to children to avoid the possibility of injury or accidents.

-Most of the newer housing complexes in Jakarta include a family-oriented Recreation Center for residents' use.
+Most of the newer housing complexes in Jakarta include a family-oriented Recreation Center or central clubhouse for residents' use.
 Membership or payment of daily usage fees are required.
 The requirement of a substantial joining fee as well as monthly or yearly fees restricts usage to middle or upper class families.

 These recreation centers are usually well equipped and feature aerobics and weight rooms, swimming pools, indoor or outdoor tennis, badminton and squash courts.
 Many centers have clubs within the facilities for the different sports such as swimming clubs and badminton clubs.